Spline Interpolation on Compact Riemannian Manifolds: Theory of splines on manifolds

 \subsection{RKHS on a compact manifold}

 Let $\manif$ be a smooth compact manifold of dimension $d$, equipped with a Riemannian metric $g$, and let $-\Delta$ denote the Laplace-Beltrami operator on $(\manif, g)$.
 The integral of a function $f$ over $\manif$ is denoted by $\int_\manif f d\mug$, where $d\mug$ is the canonical measure associated to $(\manif, g)$ and $\partial \manif$ denotes its boundary.
+The spaces $\lm$ and $\hm$ denote, respectively, the set of square-integrable functions and the Sobolev space of order 2.
 The following assertions are valid for the closed and the Neumann eigenvalue problems.
 The Spectral Theorem provides that~\cite{Craioveanu2001}: \begin{itemize} \item The spectrum of $-\Delta$ is an infinite and countable sequence of real values

-in which each eigenvalue appears as many times as its multiplicity. \item The eigenvalues $\left(\lambda_k\right)_{k\in \mathbb{N}}$ have finite multiplicity $m_{k}$, and the associated eigenspaces $\left(\mathcal{E}_{\lambda_k}\right)_{k\in \mathbb{N}}$ are orthogonal vector spaces of $L^2(\manif)$. \item There exists $(\phi_k)_{k\in\mathbb{N}}$ an orthonormal basis of $\lm$ such that $\forall k \in \mathbb{N}, \phi_k$ is an eigenfunction associated to the eigenvalue $\lambda_k.$ Then, $\forall u \in \lm, u = \sum_{k\in\mathbb{N}} u_k \phi_k$ with \end{itemize}
+in which each eigenvalue appears as many times as its multiplicity. \item The eigenvalues $\left(\lambda_k\right)_{k\in \mathbb{N}}$ have finite multiplicity $m_{k}$, and the associated eigenspaces $\left(\mathcal{E}_{\lambda_k}\right)_{k\in \mathbb{N}}$ are orthogonal vector spaces of $L^2(\manif)$. \item There exists $(\phi_k)_{k\in\mathbb{N}}$ an orthonormal basis of $\lm$ such that $\forall k \in \mathbb{N}, \phi_k \in \mathcal{C}^\infty(\manif)$ is an eigenfunction associated to the eigenvalue $\lambda_k.$ Then, $\forall u \in \lm, u = \sum_{k\in\mathbb{N}} u_k \phi_k$ with \end{itemize}

 As $\manif$ is compact and connected, the eigenvalue $\lambda_0 = 0$ corresponds to the constant functions~\cite{urakawa1993geometry}.
 Then, we have $m_0 = 1,$ and $\phi_0 = \frac{1}{\int_\manif d\mug}.$ Note that with Dirichlet boundary conditions, the above properties from the Spectral Theorem still hold, but $\lambda_0 > 0$, which largely simplifies the challenges addressed in this study.